LanLab/NestedProkkaFix/README.md

 # NestedProkkaFix
-Script to check for falsely split orthologues in roary outputs
+Script to check for falsely split orthologues in roary outputs that use prokka annotation input

 # Usage
 ````